Coping with scoliosis while pregnant

 Will I have complications in labour or during the birth of my baby?

 The position of a mother’s body during labour and delivery is crucial for the comfort of her spine, and being in one position or being still for long periods of time is unhelpful and often uncomfortable.
+You will be encouraged to move around and if your baby requires continuous monitoring, this can be facilitated so that your movement is not restricted.

 Will I need to have a Caesarean birth?